 If there is anything we can do to help make the process easier for you, please do not hesitate to call your admissions counselors at 800.748.4753 or 801.832.2200 or financial aid counselors at 801.832.2500.

 There are additional scholarships available for current Westminster students.
 Hundreds of donors have contributed scholarship funds for students in their second, third, and fourth years at Westminster.
 These scholarships are awarded based on the individual criteria set up by the donor and utilize your cumulative Westminster GPA.
 Submit one application to be considered for all continuing scholarships.

-The continuing student scholarship application for 2018–19 is now open.
-Applications are due on January 31, 2018, at 5:00 p.m.
+The continuing student scholarship application for the 2019–2020 academic year is now open.
+Applications are due on January 31, 2019 at 11:59 p.m.
 Late applications will not be considered.
-You can fill out and submit your application here.

 Eligible students are also encouraged to apply for the McNair Scholars Program.
 This is a federally funded effort to increase the number of students from underrepresented groups who go on to graduate study.

 Continuing Student Scholarship Statistics

 - Roughly $1.5 million was awarded to over 500 students

 External Scholarships are offered by a number of agencies and possible state opportunities, and many students receive more than one outside scholarship.
 Some popular websites to find outside scholarships include www.finaid.org and www.fastweb.com.
 Our Financial Aid Facebook page is also a good place to find new scholarship opportunities and helpful tips.

 - Be specific—donors want to see that you fit the criteria they are looking for.